Analysis | Democrats intent on making fight over Trump’s Supreme Court pick about threat to Obamacare

 Democrats have an obvious hypocrisy argument to make against Senate Majority Leader Mitch McConnell (R-Ky.), who unilaterally declared Garland would not even receive a hearing, much less a courtesy meeting.
 McConnell said, with 11 months left in Barack Obama’s presidency, that voters had already started casting ballots in the 2016 primaries and the election should determine who picked Scalia’s replacement.

-Now, as Barrett’s likely selection comes barely five weeks before the election, with voters already mailing in ballots in many states, Republicans are plowing full-speed ahead with the stated goal of a confirmation vote a few days before the election.
+Now, as Barrett’sselection comes barely five weeks before the election, with voters already mailing in ballots in many states, Republicans are plowing full-speed ahead with the stated goal of a confirmation vote a few days before the election.

 Democrats are adamant that they have learned from their 2016 mistakes, when their process arguments went nowhere.
 Trump won, in part, because evangelicals who hesitated to trust him wanted to keep that Supreme Court seat, and Republicans held the Senate.